idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 **Decisions are hard "period"** Add pride to the mix, and the odds that you'll make the right decision drops to near zero.
 If you're mixing pride and decisions read [decisive](/decisive).

-*I'm not sure how best to write this post, so as you have ideas - share them.
-For now, I think the best approach is sharing times when Pride fucked with me, the consequences, and the antidote.*

 #### Judging my career relative to my peers.

 **Antitdote:**  Don't compare yourself to others, compare to what you want.